Photo by RichLegg from Getty Images Signature via Canva.com

 Due to the intricacies of real estate transactions, you need to employ the services of a closing agent to carry out the legal portion of the transaction.

 The parties authorized to perform real estate closings vary from state to state, so consult your current mortgage lender to ask for guidance on whom best to contract for assistance.
-Establish a relationship with your closing agent prior to receiving offers on the home so that they are prepared to assist with the review of all documents.
+Establish a relationship with your closing agent before receiving offers on the home so they’re prepared to assist with reviewing all documents.

-Take time to consider the offer and contemplate your counter-offer options through your business-like perspective.
-Driving away a potential buyer because you’re offended that they asked for a carpeting allowance to replace your 1970’s shag is not in your best interest.
+Take the time to consider the offer and contemplate your counter-offer options through your business-like perspective.
+Driving away a potential buyer because you’re offended that they asked for a carpeting allowance to replace your 1970s shag is not in your best interest.

 Once you’ve agreed upon the terms of the sale, submit all documents to your closing agent.

 From this point forward, the agent will assist you with the inspections and documents required for a real estate transaction, such as appraisals, termite inspections, and a title search.
-Completion of this phase will result in the closing, which will officially transfer the ownership of the property from you to the new owner.
+At the end of this phase, you'll close.
+Closing will officially transfer ownership of the property from you to the buyer.

 Congratulations!
-You have successfully sold your home by owner.
-Now you can sit back and enjoy the fruits of your labor: your proceeds check!
+You've successfully sold your home by owner.
+You can sit back and enjoy the fruits of your labor: your proceeds check.

 Get even more tips for your FSBO:

 Thinking of listing your home For Sale By Owner, but need a little help?
-Download our free resource, For Sale By Owner: Is It an Option for You?
+See our FREE guide below.

 back to top